aemami1/home/content/lab/lablist.md

 # Research Focus Areas

-A fun wordcloud generated from all of our research works!
+A fun word cloud generated from all of our research works!

 {{< figure src="/uploads/wordcloud.png" >}}